What to enter in the project budget

 - Research institutes

-- The project’s share of the depreciation costs for equipment and research infrastructure that is necessary for the execution of the project, when this equipment or infrastructure has not been procured using funding from the Research Council or other public project funding.
+- The project’s share of the depreciation costs for equipment and research infrastructure that is necessary for the execution of the project, if this equipment or infrastructure has not been procured using funding from the Research Council or other public project funding.

 - Procurement costs for equipment that can only be used for this project.